 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .

-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-Systemic chemotherapy is delivered through the bloodstream to reach cancer cells throughout the body.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
-A chemotherapy regimen usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.

-Learn more about chemotherapy and preparing for treatment .
+Learn more about the basics of chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .